Last updated September 2022

-The charity allocated a further £34,000 to families caring for child cancer patients, via our now established network of eleven hospitals.
+The charity has exclusively made grants allocated to families caring for child cancer patients, via our now established network of eleven hospitals, as follows:

-During this time, the trustees have received more lovely feedback from our hospital networks, for example:
+Throughout, the trustees have received more lovely feedback from our hospital networks; a few examples are below:

 “Thank you so much to you and everyone at Team Margot for the incredible support you have provided once again this year to families we work with.
 It makes such a difference for the families and has helped alleviate some really complex and difficult circumstances for them, allowing parents to focus their time and energy on the child undergoing treatment and their siblings, rather than having to worry about financial constraints.”